 The report will list every single person they talked to in the course of their investigation as well as all of the records they reviewed.
 It will then describe their findings and give a recommendation as to what they think is the best possible custody situation and the reasons why.

-There are several limitations on a GAL in Alpharetta.
-One is that, although the guardian ad litem has broad information available to them as well as the power to access all relevant records and speak with relevant individuals, they do not have decision-making authority.
+There are several limitations on a GAL’s investigation in Alpharetta.
+One is that, although the guardian ad litem has broad information available to them, as well as the power to access all relevant records and speak with relevant individuals, they do not have decision-making authority.

-Another limitation a guardian ad litem could face in their investigation might be a lack of cooperation from opposing counsel or one of the parties.
+Another limitation that a guardian ad litem could face in their investigation might be a lack of cooperation from opposing counsel or one of the parties.
 This can create a delay in the case.
 Also, even though the guardian ad litem is supposed to have access to all relevant records and individuals, sometimes a school or a counselor might be uncooperative.
-Sometimes a school or medical professional might not respond quickly.
+Sometimes, a school or medical professional might not respond quickly.
 A travel restriction, such as if one party lives out of state, could also make the investigation more difficult.
-Often, a guardian ad litem will travel out of state to visit another parent’s home but this creates a lot of additional expenses for the parties because the parties who have to pay for these expenses.
+Often, a guardian ad litem will travel out of state to visit another parent’s home, but this creates a lot of additional costs for the parties, who have to cover these expenses.

 On the family’s end, there may be financial limitations, as the guardian ad litem is an attorney who charges an attorney’s hourly rate.
-Because of that, many parties are not able to afford a very thorough investigation which can place a limitation on how much the guardian is able to do as a thorough guardian ad litem investigations take time.
+Because of that, many parties are not able to afford a very thorough investigation, which can place a limitation on how much the guardian is able to do, as a thorough guardian ad litem investigation takes time.
 In general, some guardians are able to do an investigation in as little as three months, but these investigations typically take six months to a year.

 A guardian ad litem can help make the process of determining child custody easier.
 They do this by conducting a thorough investigation into all areas of the family’s life.
 This includes looking into the child’s education, mental health, and home life.
 To learn more about the guardian ad litem investigation in Alpharetta, call today for a consultation.